Changissnz/selfinterest/README.md

 inconsistent so long as these puzzles ever-shifting remain unsolved, economize the choiceful experiential input into self-interest such that the output cannot be that alien in relation to the standards of non-unique input.
 Deception and security share a strange "chemistry" with one another.
-When any sentient being, including those for security, can support their livelihoods and aspirations besides from using deception as defense, the deception is commendable for their specific causes.
+When any sentient being, including those for security, can support their livelihood and aspirations while using deception for defense, the deception is commendable for their specific causes.
+There is an external agency that is adversarial.
+Deception that excuses what can be corrected or improved is obviously more fault for faults that occurred.
+But these two statements on deception are primarily about the pragmatics in utility, and clearly does not answer for the cause of question: why self-interest needed to employ deception in practice to produce one or more sequences of events intended to be misinterpreted.
+One explanation is that gains needed to occur and there were impediments perceived.
+And since circumstances personal to self-interest are lackluster, filled with incongruencies and unfairness borne out of misunderstanding, likewise the intended effect of deception, the merit of acting for that deception is judged on a spectrum instead of somewhere with hard lines.